The Rapid Depreciation Of A Harvard Education: How Private School Grads Can Still Save Themselves

 In order live an easier life, you must recognize trends and adapt.
 Despite the massive accumulation of wealth by the rich in the latest bull market, the long-term trend is turning sour against the wealthiest people in our country who've received the most benefits.

 The internet democratizes knowledge and access.
-Therefore, over the long-term, college degrees will be devalued.
 Elite private university degrees will be no exception.
+The value of a college education will decline as a result.

 Nobody wants to help the rich and powerful get more rich and powerful anymore because nobody roots for the armored gladiator with a sword versus a naked gladiator fighting with only his bare hands.
 Further, more people will be empowered to create their own fortunes through entrepreneurship or freelancing.